Estimating unknown dynamics and cost as a bilinear system with Koopman-based Inverse Optimal Control: Introduction

 \section{Introduction}

-\IEEEPARstart{E}{stimation} of unknown system dynamics and cost functions is a fundamental challenge in control and optimization theory, especially for fields like robotics, where an accurate model is essential for prediction.
-Powerful methods to solve subsets of this problem already exist, e.g., Sparse Identification of Nonlinear Dynamics (SINDy) \cite{sindy} which can identify nonlinear dynamics by using a library of basis functions and computing the weights that best describe the system behavior.
-However, SINDy and similar approaches often require extensive data and can struggle with complex, high-dimensional systems.
-One particularly difficult problem in system identification is human motion prediction, which involves modeling the dynamics of human movement.
-Understanding and predicting this movement is crucial for applications such as human-robot interaction, autonomous vehicles, and rehabilitation robotics.
-Although some probabilistic models exist for this purpose \cite{hil_probabilistic_model} under certain mild conditions, they are often fairly simple and may not capture the full complexity of human motion.
-The challenge lies in capturing the intricate dynamics and control strategies employed by humans, which are inherently nonlinear and influenced by various factors.
+\IEEEPARstart{E}{stimation} of unknown system dynamics and cost functions is a fundamental challenge in control and optimization theory.
+Powerful methods to solve subsets of this problem already exist, e.g., Sparse Identification of Nonlinear Dynamics (SINDy) \cite{sindy} which identifies nonlinear dynamics using a library of basis functions.
+One particularly difficult problem here is human motion prediction, which is crucial for applications such as human-robot interaction, autonomous vehicles, and rehabilitation robotics.
+Although some probabilistic models exist \cite{hil_probabilistic_model}, they are often simple and may not capture the full complexity of human motion, whose intricate dynamics and control strategies are inherently nonlinear.